Vlahaka/The-T.N.C.-Theseus/Theseus.md

 - “I’ve got him locked,” *Startrail responded calmly.* “M1 launched... target neutralized.”

-*The C.C.C. stirred with sudden murmur—console operators whispering across dimly lit workstations.
+*The C.C.C. stirred with sudden murmur—console operators whispering across  the workstations.
 X.O.
 Haraldson exchanged a glance with the Captain, a silent nod of approval passing between them.*

 - “I’m in range to fire on Bogey Nine,” *Seahorse called out.* “Committed—punched him, but he’s still flying!”